chocolatey/choco-quickstart-scripts/README.md

 1. **C4B Licensed components**: A licensed version of Chocolatey includes:
     * Installation of the Chocolatey OSS client package itself (`chocolatey`)
     * Chocolatey license file (`chocolatey.license.xml`) installed in the correct directory (`ProgramData\chocolatey\license`)
     a.
-Installation of the Chocolatey Licensed extension (`chocolatey.extension`), giving you access to features like Package Bulder, Package Internalizer, etc. (full list [here](https://docs.chocolatey.org/en-us/features/)).
+Installation of the Chocolatey Licensed extension (`chocolatey.extension`), giving you access to features like Package Builder, Package Internalizer, etc. (full list [here](https://docs.chocolatey.org/en-us/features/)).
     <p></p>

-1. **NuGet V2 Repository Server App**: Chocolatey works best with a NuGet V2 repository.
+1. **NuGet V2 Repository Server App (Nexus)**: Chocolatey works best with a NuGet V2 repository.
 This application hosts and manages versioning of your Chocolatey package artifacts, in their enhanced NuGet package (.nupkg) file format.
 This guide will help you setup [Sonatype Nexus Repository Manager (OSS)](https://www.sonatype.com/nexus-repository-oss).

-1. **Chocolatey Central Management (CCM) Server App**: CCM is the Web UI portal for your entire Chocolatey environment.
+1. **Chocolatey Central Management (CCM)**: CCM is the Web UI portal for your entire Chocolatey environment.
 Your endpoints check-in to CCM to report their package status.
-This includes the Chocolatey packages they have installed, and whther any of these packages are outdated.
+This includes the Chocolatey packages they have installed, and whether any of these packages are outdated.
 And now, with CCM Deployments, you can also deploy packages or package updates to groups of endpoints, as well as ad-hoc PowerShell commands.
 CCM is backed by an MS SQL Database.
 This guide will set up MS SQL Express for you.

-1. **Automation Pipeline**: A piepline tool will help you automate repetitive tasks, such checking for updates to a set of Chocolatey Packages from the Chocolatey Community Repository (CCR).
+1. **Automation Pipeline (Jenkins)**: A pipeline tool will help you automate repetitive tasks, such checking for updates to a set of Chocolatey Packages from the Chocolatey Community Repository (CCR).
 If updates exist, the pipeline task will auto-internalize your list of packages, and push them into your NuGet repository for you.
-This guide will help you set up Jenkins as your automation pieline tool.
+This guide will help you set up Jenkins as your automation pipeline.

 ## Requirements